 There are many ways that coaches prepare for the season.

-For me as a coach personally I like to get myself mentally prepared.
+For me as a coach, I like to get myself mentally prepared.
 I work out, watch old game film, watch NHL hockey, watch college hockey, read journals and articles, and start communicating daily with my players.
 I start a line of communication so I can get to know the players coming in to the program.

 When I talk to my players, especially the newer ones, I can start to understand how they view and see the game.
-This allows me to better understand which players are grinders, playmakers, who is conservative, and who is more aggressive.
+This allows me to better understand which players are grinders and/or playmakers, who is conservative, and who is more aggressive.
 Because of this line of communication, this translates into how I pick systems.
 If I know my players, I know what they’ll be good at doing.

 - See also:

 We are sorry this post was not useful for you...

 Tell us how we can improve this post?